Alfresco/docs-alfresco/content-services/latest/admin/auth-sync.md

 On synchronization with a zone, only those users and groups tagged with that zone are candidates for deletion.
 This avoids accidental deletion of built-in groups, such as `ALFRESCO_ADMINISTRATORS`.

-When a removed user or group is detected, Alfresco Content Services will behave in one of two ways, depending on the value of the `synchronization.allowDeletions` property.
-When `true` (the default value), Alfresco Content Services simply deletes the user or group from the local repository.
+When a removed user or group is detected, Content Services will behave in one of two ways, depending on the value of the `synchronization.allowDeletions` property.
+When `true` (the default value), Content Services simply deletes the user or group from the local repository.
 When false, the user or group is simply untagged from its zone, thus converting it to a local user or group.
 A removed user also loses its memberships from any of the LDAP groups they were in, whereas, a removed group is cleared of all their members.
 As the user or group is retained in